pulumi/docs/content/blog/platypus-platform-pulumi-at-1000-nodes/index.md

     - architecture
 ---

 Infrastructure management is all fun and games until you find yourself scrolling through 1000+ resources in your AWS console.
-Worse, when one rogue product team wants to use Azure and your data team wants to be on GCP, you're ARM wrestling in Azure and watching your economies of scale tip the wrong direction as you're copy-pasting CloudFormation templates into yet another git repo...
+Worse, when one rogue product team wants to use Azure and your data team wants to be on GCP, you're ARM wrestling in Azure and watching your economies of scale tip the wrong direction as you're copy-pasting CloudFormation templates into yet another git repo.
 This.
 Needs.
 To.
 Be.
 A. Platform!

 <!--more-->

-And in that moment of overwhelm, you will be sold to, nurture-emailed every week, and told all your problems will be solved by implementing an IDP (internal developer portal, as if you've never seen this acronym before).
+And in that moment of overwhelm, you will be sold to, nurture-emailed every week, and told all your problems will be solved by implementing an IDP (internal developer platform, as if you've never seen this acronym before).
 An IDP that costs a lot of money and a lot of time to implement beyond default settings.
 An IDP that really only solves half of your problems.
-Your internal team offers to build something... something that feels more like welding together random pieces of code into an abstract found-art sculpture built from junkyard refuse, already 5 years out of date.
+Your internal team offers to build something that feels more like welding together random pieces of code into an abstract found-art sculpture built from junkyard refuse, already 5 years out of date.
 How long will this investment be useful before you have to start over?

 It's exhausting.
 If there was a good solution on the market, you wouldn't be reading this article.
 So let's talk about what you really need, and how Pulumi can help.

 ## An effective internal developer platform

-There are quite a few listicles out there professing to authoritatively tell you the 5, or 7, or 11 essential components of an internal developer platform.
+There are quite a few [listicles](https://en.wikipedia.org/wiki/Listicle) out there professing to authoritatively tell you the 5, or 7, or 11 essential components of an internal developer platform.
 Personally, I trust our customers to tell us, and here's what they have said they need:

 **Consistency:** Bring some order to the chaos.
 As your company and your infrastructure grows, it gets more and more complicated to maintain consistency.
 You might already have established design patterns that you want to replicate, but don't have any way to encode those practices in your current tools.
 There's a lot of copy/paste of reusable blocks, but no way to apply [DRY principles](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) or to modularize/templatize the important parts (hint: all the parts are important!).

 **Reproducibility:** Repeatable behaviors, who dat?
 If you run your deploy twice do you get the same results each time?
 What if you replicate your production environment to create a test environment, are they actually identical?
 How much more work does it take to get them to be?
 Will you get the same version of the training dataset every time you run your AI workloads?
-It’s anyone's guess.
+It's anyone's guess.
 A lack of reproducibility slows down development, makes debugging more difficult, and makes that reuse we just talked about harder to achieve.

 **Visibility:** When your node count, and user count starts to go beyond about 50-100 resources (computing or human) you quickly run into a problem of visibility.
 It can be very difficult to get a handle on what's happening, how many resources you have, where they are, and how much they cost.
 Any system that purports to be able to manage 1000 nodes or more must have deeply integrated analytics, dashboards, charts, and be searchable, across all your clouds, all your users, and every kind of resource.

 **Security and Compliance:** Good fences make good neighbors.
-RBAC, policy-as-code, excellent secrets management, integration with your existing identity providers...
+RBAC, policy-as-code, excellent secrets management, integration with your existing identity providers.
 These are the things you need to build security and policy guardrails you can rely on.
 Without them?
 It's just a powder keg of liability waiting to catch a spark.

 **Auditability:** What happened and who did it?
 This is like a high-stakes game of [Clue](https://en.wikipedia.org/wiki/Cluedo).
 How quickly can you figure out who ran that bad deployment?
 Was it *Colonel Mustard* in the *library* with the *candlestick*?
 Or Blake the new Front-End Developer with overly-broad permissions in AWS?
 Being able to answer these questions needs to happen quickly.
 Quickly, like minutes, not hours or days.
 And it might have happened 6 months ago.
 Oof.

 **Developer Experience:** In the ideal world, developers drive their own DevOps.
 The platform team provides self-service tools and streamlined workflows that allow your engineers to provision new resources, so your team doesn't have to.
 And you know, if the developers don't like the user experience, they won't use it at all, and will invent their own tools.
 You will have ROGUE SYSTEMS to hunt down and argue against in tedious overly-technical meetings.
 This is not what you want.
 We need to keep the developers happy to prevent this.

-## A holistic view of the Platypus Platform
+## A holistic view of the Platypus reference architecture

 Pulumi has a broad surface area of [products and features](https://www.pulumi.com/product/) that address these needs.
 Designed with integration in mind from the beginning, our tools orchestrate well, presenting a smooth and streamlined workflow for both operations teams and developer teams.

 We have an idea of how you can use all the Pulumi products together to deliver a comprehensive internal platform for security, infrastructure management, and deployments.
-Call it an internal platform for developer platform engineers (IPfDPE), if you want.
+Call it an [internal platform for developer platform engineers](https://www.pulumi.com/what-is/what-is-platform-engineering/) (IPfDPE), if you want.
 We call it the realization of a vision we've been working hard to build for many years.

-The **Platypus Platform** is a reference architecture that we will be describing, and providing code for, through this series of articles.
+**Platypus** is a reference architecture that we will be describing, and providing code for, through this series of articles.
 We'll be diving deep into not just what you can do with our tools, but how to do it, and provide code for a reference implementation that you can use to jump start the process.

-Here's a quick overview to give you an idea of how we'll be addressing those needs in the Platypus Platform.
+Here's a quick overview to give you an idea of how we'll be addressing those needs in Platypus.

 ### Consistency